How much is the registration fee?

 Lastly, once the teams have been created and the rosters are released to coaches, no team change requests will be considered.

 Yes you may, but the club cannot and does not guarantee all requests will be honored.
 We will try to honor all player requests received during Priority Registration, however sometimes it is not possible.
 If we are unable to honor a request, the player will be placed on another team.
-Please note that HSC: NYSA is unable to respond to each coach/team request to inform the parent if the request can be granted.
+Please note that Heartland Soccer Club: NYSA is unable to respond to each coach/team request to inform the parent if the request can be granted.

 Lastly, once the teams have been created and the rosters are released to coaches, no team change requests will be considered.